Jacob-123456/SchoolManagementSystem-BIS425-Final-Project/README.md

 1. Make sure you have Python installed and an IDE like VS Code, Jupyter Notebook, or something.

-3. Install login.py, school.db, main.py, auth.py
+3. Install login.py, school.db, main.py, auth.py. **OR download SMS folder.zip and unzip.** It has every file.

 5. Put the files in a folder together.